AdnanHodzic/auto-cpufreq/README.md

 cd auto-cpufreq && sudo ./auto-cpufreq-installer
 ```
 ### Update using auto-cpufreq-installer
-* The feature is available in version >= *1.9.9*.
+* The feature is available from version *1.9.8*.
 If your current version is below the same, Get source code, run installer and follow on screen instructions:

 ```
 git clone https://github.com/AdnanHodzic/auto-cpufreq.git